ruitaiS/theNkeylist/README.md

-# AES-GCM Encryption and Decryption
+# AES-GCM Encryption and Decryption with PyCryptodome

-This document explains how the encryption and decryption process works in the provided code using AES-GCM (Advanced Encryption Standard - Galois/Counter Mode).

 ---

 ## Requirements